Nabla7/TOg-State-Machines-and-Computability/README.md

 ----
-# Hahn (2020) :
+# Hahn (2020)  "Theoretical Limitations of Self-Attention in Neural Sequence Models":

+- In this work, we mathematically investigate the computational power of self-attention to model formal languages.
+Across both soft and hard attention, we show strong theoretical limitations of the computational abilities of selfattention, finding that it cannot model periodic finite-state languages, nor hierarchical structure, unless the number of layers or heads increases with input length.
+These limitations seem surprising given the practical success of self-attention and the prominent role assigned to hierarchical structure in linguistics, suggesting that natural language can be approximated well with models that are too weak for the formal languages typically assumed in theoretical linguistics.

-The paper "Theoretical Limitations of Self-Attention in Neural Sequence Models" by Michael Hahn provides several key mathematical insights and proofs regarding the limitations of self-attention mechanisms in transformers:
+provides several key mathematical insights and proofs regarding the limitations of self-attention mechanisms in transformers:

 ### 1. The Concept of Input Restrictions:
    - **Definition**: An input restriction is a family of maps $\rho_n : \{1,...,n\} \rightarrow \{*,0,1\}$  for  $n \in \mathbb{N}$.
 This concept is used to analyze how transformers can be 'forced' to ignore certain input bits by setting some inputs to fixed values.